PixelSam123/codegames_frontend_native/README.md

 Native frontend for codegames, my coding games server

+## Running the app

+You can grab the executable from the Releases tab, or clone this repository and run `flutter run`.

+## What is "Server URL" in the app?
+Where should I connect to?

+It should point to a running instance of my `codegames` server.
+Head over to that repository to check out how to host it.

 ## Getting Started

 This project is a starting point for a Flutter application.